rapid7/metasploit-framework/documentation/modules/auxiliary/server/local_hwbridge.md

 the SocketCAN capabilities of Linux to create a virtual CAN device.
 NOTE: If you have a supported CAN sniffer you could also use a real can device.

-In order for the local_hwbridge to inteface with SocketCAN you will need:
+In order for the local_hwbridge to interface with SocketCAN you will need:

 * can-utils

-Once those are installed you can setup a virtual CAN inteface using:
+Once those are installed you can setup a virtual CAN interface using:

 ```
 sudo modprobe can